Treasury yields fall, dollar slips after soft U.S. data

 Data showed U.S. industrial production fell for a fifth straight month in April, in part as oil and gas drilling declined further.

-A separate report showing a sharp drop in U.S. consumer confidence in early May also underscored a lackluster economic picture for the United States.
+A separate report showing a sharp drop in U.S. consumer confidence in early May also underscored a lacklustre economic picture for the United States.

 The data follows weak retail sales and producer inflation data this week, suggesting the Fed will probably not raise interest rates anytime soon.